 1 – Reciprocity

-Humans seem to value equality and balance to some extent (See Adams’ Equity Theory), which means we don’t like to feel that we owe other people.
+Humans value equality and balance to some extent (See Adams’ Equity Theory).
+This means we don’t like to feel that we owe other people.
 Generally speaking, when people have these social obligations they try to settle them.
-For example, if someone sends you a birthday card, you’ll almost certainly want to send them one in return when their birthday next rolls around so that you settle your social obligation.
+For example, if someone sends you a birthday card, you’ll almost certainly want to send them one in return.
+You’ll do this when their birthday next rolls around so that you settle your sense of social obligation.

-It’s possible to use this desire for reciprocity to influence the behaviors of others, or to persuade them to behave in certain ways.
+It’s possible to use this desire for reciprocity to influence the behaviors of others.

 To do this, you need to be the first to act and to give someone a personalized and unexpected gift.
 To some extent, the value of the gift is less important that the act of the gift itself.
 It’s for this reason of reciprocity that waiters provide mints with the bill, that workshop facilitators might provide cookies as they ask for feedback and that leaders might provide a team day out just before issuing the annual engagement survey.
 All of these actions basically say, “I’ve scratched your back, now you scratch mine”.